pncnmnp/sthir/README.md

 sthir -h
 ```

-If you see the help messages without any error than the install was successful.
+If you see the help messages without any error then the installation was successful.

 ## Usage example